Helping Survivors Reclaim Identity after Coercive Control

 The Thing Nobody Tells You About Helping Survivors

 Some days, helping survivors will confront parts of you that you have not healed yet.
-Dear Colleague, Working with survivors often surfaces your own unprocessed wounds.
+Dear Colleague, Helping survivors often surfaces your own unprocessed wounds.
 Even the most seasoned provider can feel caught off guard by an emotional reaction.
 These reactions may come from past personal trauma, grief, or even early professional burnout.
-No
+No one

 The Thing Nobody Tells You About Helping Survivors Read More »